St. Lawrence species

 Little is known about the taste or commercial value of leathery kelp.

-Little information available.
+Little information is available.

 Leathery kelp is probably similar to kombu for culinary purposes.
 Like a bay leaf, it is removed after cooking, leaving behind its taste-enhancing glutamates.

 The waters of the St. Lawrence are known for their good quality.
-However, as algae absorb the elements present in the water in order to grow, it is preferable to make sure that the harvesting site is clean before eating them fresh.
+However, as algae absorb the elements present in the water to grow, it is preferable to ensure that the harvesting site is clean before eating this species fresh.